DataHealth-Lab/groupwebsite_develop/content/project-impact/translational-vap-icu/index.md

 ### 📜 Background

 Translating discoveries from the laboratory to clinical trials is **rare and challenging**, especially in critical care.
-During Otavio's research fellowship in 2011—supported by **ALAT-SEPAR (Latin American & Spanish Pulmonary Societies)**— he joined a [leading translational research group](https://www.idibapsrespiratoryresearch.org/), led by Prof. Antoni Torres, at **Hospital Clínic-IDIBAPS (Barcelona)**, investigating the **role of gravity in the pathophysiology of VAP**.
+During Otavio's research fellowship in 2011, supported by ALAT-SEPAR (Latin American & Spanish Pulmonary Societies), he joined a [leading translational research group](https://www.idibapsrespiratoryresearch.org/), led by Prof. Antoni Torres, at **Hospital Clínic-IDIBAPS** (Barcelona), investigating the **role of gravity in the pathophysiology of VAP**.

 This work integrated **medicine, engineering, and physics**, challenging a longstanding critical care dogma: that patients should remain semi-recumbent to prevent VAP.